 Check out this article for the recommended transfer tape we use for our projects: Best Materials for Laser Engraving

 Cutting and engraving wood does tend to produce a lot of smoke and you may want to invest in quality exhaust fan or a fume extractor to get rid of the smoke.
 It is also beneficial to choose a system that has a gas filter that is separate from the HEPA filter as the gas filter would be consumed before the HEPA filter.

 Combining a HEPA filter and a gas filter in a single filter case, although convenient, would ultimately be wasteful and more expensive since you would be forced to throw away a perfectly good HEPA filter along with the spent gas filter.

 Should you need to improve the ventilation in your workspace then a quality exhaust fan is the answer.
 Below you will find more information on the laser engraver exhaust fan options I recommend: Top 5 Laser Engraver Exhaust Fan Options

 What can you create with laser engraving on wood?

 Wood is the perfect material for laser engraving personalized gift items.
 Through laser engraving technology, you can create unique pieces by engraving names, logos, images, and prints into wooden products.
-These pieces can range from jewelry boxes, cutting boards, key holders, inlays for cabinets, plaques, humidors, phone cases, musical instruments, skate decks, and many more.
+These pieces can range from wooden utensils, jewelry boxes, cutting boards, key holders, inlays for cabinets, plaques, humidors, phone cases, musical instruments, skate decks, and many more.

 Laser engraving wood is high in demand because it increases the value of items.
 It is also remarkably impressive and easy to achieve.
 Since wood is quite easy to find, this would be a great material for every beginner to start their engraving business with.